WebBank DigniFi Credit Card

 • If we made a mistake: You will not have to pay the amount in question or any interest or other fees related to that amount.

 • If we do not believe there was a mistake: You will have to pay the amount in question, along with applicable interest and fees.
 We will send you a statement of the amount you owe, and the date payment is due.
-We may then report you as delinquent if you do not pay the amount we think you owe.
+We may then report you as delinquent if you do not pay the amount, we think you owe.

 If you receive our explanation but still believe your bill is wrong, you must write to us within 10 days telling us that you still refuse to pay.
 If you do so, we cannot report you as delinquent without also reporting that you are questioning your bill.
 We must tell you the name of anyone to whom we reported you as delinquent, and we must let those organizations know when the matter has been settled between us.